awalther28/kafka-tutorials-workshops/README.md

 ##  Clean Up

 If you haven't done so already, now is a good time to shut down all the resources we've created and started.
 Because your Confluent Cloud cluster is using real cloud resources and is billable, delete the connector and clean up your Confluent Cloud environment when you complete this tutorial.
 You can use Confluent Cloud CLI or Confluent UI, but for this tutorial you can use the ccloud_library.sh library again.
-Pass in the `SERVICE_ACCOUNT_ID` that was generated when the `ccloud-stack was` created.
+Pass in the `SERVICE_ACCOUNT_ID` that was generated when the `ccloud-stack` was created.

-First clean up the `ccloud-stack`:
+Run:

 ```
-ccloud::destroy_ccloud_stack $SERVICE_ACCOUNT_ID
+./ccloud_stack_destroy.sh stack-configs/<config file>
 ```